Psalm 145: 1-2, 8-9, 10-11, 13-14

 The God before whom the psalmist stands is also a savior who has performed marvelous deeds on behalf of the people.
 God has delivered them from bondage, has provided for them in their need, has established them as a people, and has promised them a secure and prosperous future.

-The final section of the psalm extols God’s reign and God’s compassion, which is especially evident toward those who are burdened.
+The passage ends by extolling God’s compassion, which is especially evident toward those who are burdened.
 Not only does he not despise or reject them; there is a sense in which he especially draws near them to hold them up.

 In light of all these magnificent qualities of God, it is not enough to enjoy the privilege of belonging to God’s kingdom.
 In addition to praising God for the wonders he has accomplished in and for the covenanted faithful, they are to announce the glory of God’s rule to the entire human race, to all the children of Adam.